A bit about us...

 Another memory... when I was a child, we had this gorgeous red long hair domestic cat.
 I named Tim-Tam (after the biscuits of course!) and he was a free-roaming cat, as many were back in the 1990's.
 Sometimes, we wouldn't see him for days, and then finally he disappeared altogether.
 I was absolutely heartbroken.

-After those experiences, and a few others (including another beloved pet being baited, and yet another hit by a car), I promised myself that I would never have free-roaming cats again.
+I promised myself that I would never have free-roaming cats again.
 This protects them from danger, but also protects wildlife too.

 Breeding and rescuing are two concepts that many believe cannot co-exist.
 Many rescue organisations do not tolerate breeders.
 A lot of hate and resentment is thrown around unfortunately.
 The see us as the 'enemy'.
 They hold the view that breeders are contributing to the increasing numbers in shelters, and for every cat that is bought, this leaves one behind in a shelter.